 If you like matcha tea, we have prepared a set of recipes on thin matcha tea (usucha), thick matcha tea (koicha), and various other styles that we have tried preparing.
 If you’re not sure or want to learn more, read our primer on matcha teas.
 Even though it is just matcha powder and water, the different methods of preparation and concentrations of matcha powder will lead to very different experiences and tastes!

-If you like matcha latte, we have also made a great, easy recipe.
+If you like matcha latte, we have also set up a resource page with great, easy recipes to follow.
 The recipe teaches you how to make a cafe style matcha latte, and also provides some guidance on possible tweaks.